mahendrapaipuri/ceems/website/docs/configuration/cacct.md

 # Ensure others can execute cacct
 chmod o+x /usr/local/bin/cacct

-# Use the same user/group as owner:group to cacct configuration file
+# Use the same user/group as owner:group for the cacct configuration file
 chown ceems:ceems /etc/ceems/config.yml
-# Revoke all the permissions for others
+# Revoke all permissions for others
 chmod o-rwx /etc/ceems/config.yml
 ```

-Now everytime `cacct` has been invoked, it runs as `ceems` user instead of user who invoked
-it.
-As the same user/group is the owner to the file `/etc/ceems/config.yml`, `cacct` will be
-able to read the file.
-At the same time, the user who invoked the `cacct` binary will not be
-able to access `/etc/ceems/config.yml` as the permission have been revoked.
+Now, every time `cacct` is invoked, it runs as the `ceems` user/group instead of the user who invoked it.
+Since the same user/group owns `/etc/ceems/config.yml`, `cacct` can read the file.
+Simultaneously, the user who invoked the `cacct` binary cannot access `/etc/ceems/config.yml` because their permissions have been revoked.

-When `cacct` has been installed using the RPM/DEB file provided by the
-[CEEMS Releases](https://github.com/mahendrapaipuri/ceems/releases), `cacct` will be already
-installed with sticky bit and the operators only need to populate configuration file at
+When `cacct` is installed using the RPM/DEB file provided by the [CEEMS Releases](https://github.com/mahendrapaipuri/ceems/releases), `cacct` is already installed with the sticky bit set.
+Operators only need to populate the configuration file at `/etc/ceems/config.yml`.
-`/etc/ceems/config.yml`.